society sets it's own standard for female beauty. For western Europe

 Carmen Carrera, Jenna Talackova, Teddy Quinlivan, Hari Nef,

-Avie Acosta, Maxim Magnus, Hunter Schafer, Valentina Sampaio... the list goes on and
+Avie Acosta, Maxim Magnus, Hunter Schafer, Valentina Sampaio... the list

 These magazine adverts all